brandonxiang/protobuf-to-typescript/packages/core/README.md

 [download-image]: https://img.shields.io/npm/dm/pbts.svg?style=flat-square
 [download-url]: https://www.npmjs.com/package/pbts

 It is the cli for pbts.
-You can convert pb to ts file by command line
+You can convert protobuf to typescript file by command line

 ## CLI Usage